ferthelet/phase-0-the-dom-is-a-tree/README.md

 ## Learning Goals

-- Describe how the DOM works as a tree.
+- Describe how the DOM works as a tree
-- Define the computer science version of "Tree".
+- Define the computer science version of "Tree"
-- Ask the DOM to find or "select" an HTML element or elements in the rendered page.
+- Ask the DOM to find or "select" an HTML element or elements in the rendered page

 ## Introduction